soumyoo/Spotify-Data-Analysis-using-SQL/README.md

 ---

 ## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.
+If you would like to contribute to this project.

 ```bash
 git clone https://github.com/soumyoo/Spotify-Data-Analysis-using-SQL.git